rdmorganiser/rdmo-docs/docs/configuration/authentication/allauth.md

 AUTHENTICATION_BACKENDS.append('allauth.account.auth_backends.AuthenticationBackend')
 ```

 to your `config/settings/local.py`.
-The setting `SOCIALACCOUNT = True` is used by RDMO to show certain parts of the user interface connected to 3rd party accounts, while as before, the lines after `INSTALLED_APPS` enable the feature to be used by RDMO. `SOCIALACCOUNT_AUTO_SIGNUP = True` forces new users to fill out a signup form even if the provider provides and email address.
+The setting `SOCIALACCOUNT = True` is used by RDMO to show certain parts of the user interface connected to 3rd party accounts, while as before, the lines after `INSTALLED_APPS` enable the feature to be used by RDMO. `SOCIALACCOUNT_AUTO_SIGNUP = True` forces new users to fill out a signup form even if the provider does provide the email address.
 Each provider has a separate app you need to add to `INSTALLED_APPS`.
 A list of all providers supported by django-allauth can be found [here](http://django-allauth.readthedocs.io/en/latest/providers.html).

 Once the installation is complete, the credentials of your OAUTH provider need to be entered in the admin interface.
 This is covered in the [administration chapter](../../administration/allauth.html) of this documentation.